 Q - How can I find a lawyer?

 - Nova Scotia Legal Aid: If you cannot afford a lawyer, contact Nova Scotia Legal Aid to see if you qualify.
-Legal Aid is listed in the phone book under 'Legal Aid' (white pages and government section) or 'Nova Scotia Legal Aid' (white pages), or visit nslegalaid.ca for contact information;
+Legal Aid is listed in the phone book under 'Legal Aid' (white pages and government section) or 'Nova Scotia Legal Aid' (white pages), or visit nslegalaid.ca for contact information or to apply for Nova Scotia Legal Aid online.
+Nova Scotia Legal Aid also has some legal information about sentencing online at: www.nslegalaid.ca

 - Lawyers in private practice are listed in the Yellow pages of the phone book.
 You should look for a criminal law lawyer.
 A friend, family member or co-worker might also suggest a lawyer.
 If you have one, your union or workplace Employee Assistance Plan (EAP) may also offer some help with finding a lawyer;

-- You can call the LISNS Lawyer Referral Service where you may be referred to a lawyer who will give you an initial interview of up to 30 minutes for a fee of $20 plus tax.
-Regular fees would generally be charged after the initial consultation.
-To use LISNS Legal Information Line or the Lawyer Referral Service call 455.3135 in the Halifax area or 1.800.665.9779 toll free in the rest of Nova Scotia.
+- You can call the LISNS Lawyer Referral Service where you may be referred to a lawyer who will give you an initial interview of up to 30 minutes for no more than $20 plus tax.
+Regular fees would generally be charged after the initial consultation, although some of the Lawyer Referral Service members may offer some flexibility in fee arrangements.
+To use LISNS Legal Information Line or the Lawyer Referral Service call 902-455-3135 in the Halifax area or 1-800-665-9779 toll free.